BreadcrumbIsTaken/TOH/README.md

 and it will reload all the scripts, allowing you to start having fun and messing around with the glyph magic!

+### How to use

+After you finished setting up the code, you can use the `/glyphs` command to get the crafting recipies of each glyph.

+To use a glyph, right click it!

 ### License

 <details>